RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

  ## Design of the Application
  - The front end displays 4 sample candidates that can be voted for.
  - The voter selects from a drop down the candidate of their choice.
- - The voter the enters a secure pin.
+ - The voter then enters a secure pin.
     - In the real-world application of this project, these pins would be preset and issued to individual voters.
     - The pin authorizes the user to vote with any unused account on the blockchain.
     - The pin can only be used once.